lblod/ember-toezicht-form-fields/README.md

 This addon provides this set of components
 - input-fields
-  These components are extension from the same components in the @lblod/ember-mu-dynamic-forms addon.
-So, for these components you may refer to the usage instructions of that addon at https://www.npmjs.com/package/@lblod/ember-mu-dynamic-forms.
+  A bunch of these components are extension from the same components in the @lblod/ember-mu-dynamic-forms addon.
+So, you may refer to the usage instructions of that addon at https://www.npmjs.com/package/@lblod/ember-mu-dynamic-forms.
   - checkbox
   - date
   - dynamic-select